 ESCAS applies to Australian sheep, cattle and goats that are exported for meat (either immediately or after being kept in feedlots for some weeks or months).
 It does not apply to animals exported for breeding, as they may live for many years.

 Even though the animals are no longer Australian-owned, the exporters remain responsible for their welfare right up until they are killed, even if they are kept in feedlots for several months before that happens, in accordance with the internationally accepted requirements for animal welfare established by the World Organisation for Animal Health (WOAH).

 Every facility which handles Australian animals must be first approved by the regulator.
 Exporters wanting to send animals to a new facility provide training in animal handling and welfare before applying for approval, and there are ongoing independent audits to ensure they maintain the standards.

 ESCAS also includes requirements for Australian licensed exporters to demonstrate that they have control of all arrangements for livestock transport, and they can track or account for the location of animals at all times.

 If exporters do not comply with ESCAS, the regulator may revoke their licence, apply conditions to a licence, refuse to approve future shipments, or even impose criminal sanctions.

 Australian livestock can only be exported by a licensed Australian exporter and cannot be exported to all countries.
 If you would like to export livestock from Australia you can contact an exporter by submitting a trade enquiry.
 Note that we cannot guarantee a response.

-To export livestock from Australia, you first need to obtain a licence from the Australian Department of Agriculture, Water and the Environment.
+To export livestock from Australia, you first need to obtain a licence from the Australian Department of Agriculture, Fisheries and Forestry.